guicouto90/klever-api/README.md

   ## Things to do soon:
   - More tests, try to focus more on unit tests;
-  - "Dockerizar" the app;
+  - "Dockerizar" the application;
   - Fix a bug that happens when utxo value is less than amount of transfer;
-  - Replace mongo DB for a related DB.
+  - Replace mongo DB for a relational Database.
+  - Deploy on Heroku;

   ## Contact
   Any doubt or sugestion, please contact me by:
   - Email: gui.couto90@yahoo.com.br
   - LinkedIn: https://www.linkedin.com/in/guicouto90/